plrigaux/sysd-manager/README.md

 ## 🌐 Internationalization

-__SysD Manager__ can be displayed in different languages as long a translation has been made.
+__SysD Manager__ can be displayed in different languages as long a translation has been provided.